havi/havi.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+**HAVI's note:** So, this is long overdue, but doesn't mean it can't be done.
+I'm bringing myself to Github, platform of developers everywhere, and an essential bit of web infrastructure.

+The power of **learning new things** at any age.
+Taking chances.
+Stepping out of the zone of comfort.
+Traveling lighter in order to **move more nimbly**.
+Memorization.
+Public speaking.
+Travel adventures.
+Learning new languages.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for